gromacs/gromacs/docs/release-notes/bugs-fixed.rst

 Refs Fixes :issue:`2318`

-Now mdrun only stops at nstlist steps with mdrun -reprod
+Made mdrun only stop at nstlist steps with mdrun -reprod
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Stopping mdrun with two INT or TERM signals (e.g. from Ctrl-C from the terminal shell) would always happen right after the first global